| ELECTRO MARKERS FAQ | ||

 General Questions:

-A: Electronic markers use small magnetc valves (called solenoids) to fire the marker, instead of using a mechanical trigger and spring.
-In some cases the mech marker can be converted by installing the new electronic hardware.
+A: Electronic markers use small magnetic-controlled valves (called solenoids) to fire the marker, instead of using a mechanical trigger and spring.
+In some cases, a mech marker can be converted to electronic by installing the new electronics hardware in the form of a new grip frame.
 Electronic markers typically use a circuit board, battery, solenoid, and might have other accessories too.

 Q: What is the difference between an electronic marker and an electro-pneumatic one?